alberto0723/DORM/README.md

 options:
   -h, --help         show this help message and exit --logging          Enables logging
-  --verbose          Prints the generated statements --create           Creates the catalog (otherwise it would be loaded from either a file or DBMS) --supersede        Overwrites the existing catalog during creation --hg_path <path>   Path to hypergraphs folder
+  --show_sql         Prints the generated statements --hide_warnings    Silences warnings
+  --create           Creates the catalog (otherwise it would be loaded from either a file or DBMS) --supersede        Overwrites the existing catalog during creation --hg_path <path>   Path to hypergraphs folder